 - Silliman was a member of the 'Good Government Group', and was the Speaker who eventually was able to reduce the power of noted lobbyist Arthur "Artie" Samish.

-- Former Speaker Silliman lost the 1955 Senate special election to Fred Farr (father of Congressman Sam Farr), launching the Farr political dynasty that is still in power today (if two relatives constitute a dynasty, that is).
+- Former Speaker Silliman lost the 1955 Senate special election to Fred Farr (father of Congressman Sam Farr), launching the Farr political dynasty that lasted until 2017.

 Source: California Blue Book (1954)